-The MPEG-2 packet stream MUST be encoded according to [EN $300\ 429$].
+The MPEG-2 packet stream MUST be encoded according to [EN 300 429].

-Annex D Additions and Modifications for Remote PHY Device 38
+Annex D Additions and Modifications for Remote PHY Device for DOCSIS and EuroDOCSIS 38

-This annex applies to a fourth technology not mentioned in Section 1.1.
+This annex applies to the fourth technology mentioned in Section 1.1.
 The first technology option is specified in Sections 5, 6, and 7.

-This annex describes the physical layer specifications required for the location and operation of a downstream modulator in an optical node in a cable television plant.
-The downstream modulator, or PHY Device, is part of a Remote PHY Device (RPD) module contained within an optical node, instead of being located at a head-end or hub site,.
+This annex describes the physical layer specifications required for the location and operation of a downstream modulator in an optical node in a cable television plant, in North America (DOCSIS) and in Europe (EuroDOCSIS), serving as additions and modifications to the DRFI main body for DOCSIS and to DRFI Annex A for EuroDOCSIS.
+The downstream modulator, or PHY Device, is part of an RPD module contained within an optical node, instead of being located at a head-end or hub site,.
 The architecture and requirements for an RPD and surrounding system are further described by the DCA-MHAv2 family of specifications.
 This annex in no way affects certification of equipment not covered by the DCA-MHAv2 specifications.